metabolomics-us/mona/README.md

-# MassBank of North America Application
+# MassBank of North America

 ## Common:
 - Highly Recommended to use Linux OS (Preferably Ubuntu LTS 18.04 or later)